-During the fifties, the building underwent an expansion and the first permanent director was hired to oversee Union operations.
-Dances and weekly club meetings were also being held on a regular basis, and the first dormitories were built, placing greater emphasis on the need for Union services and programs.
+- 1950s – The Student Union is expanded and the first permanent director is hired to oversee operations.
+Dances and weekly club meetings are held on a regular basis, and the first residence halls are constructed, placing greater emphasis on the need for Student Union services and programs.

 Role of the College Union

 The college union advances a sense of community, unifying the institution by embracing the diversity of students, faculty, staff, alumni, and guests.
 We bolster the educational mission of the institution and the development of students as lifelong learners by delivering an array of cultural, educational, social, and recreational programs, services, and facilities.

 By any form or name, we serve as the heart of the campus community and create a welcoming environment by:

 - Operating as a student-centered organization that engages in shared decision making and holistic development through employment and involvement.

 - Advocating for inclusivity and equity, fostering respect, and affirming the identities of all individuals.